 Made by superstar winemaker, Randy Dunn, of Dunn Vineyards, the 2017 ‘Feather’ by Long Shadows is a masterful effort from this exciting warmer vintage in Washington.
 Once on the nose there is a lovely round core of toasty oak that wraps around the rich dark fruits, sagebrush and chocolate fudge aromatics that all meld in the glass.
 The palate is silky smooth, revealing a round and generous mouthfeel.
 The seamless effect created mid-palate is utterly fantastic.
 Black currants and blackberry cordial dance with shades of Black Forest Cake and espresso bean on this highly complex palate.
 This finishes long with dark fruits and a beam of minerality.
 While enticing to savor now, the 2017 ‘Feather’ will have a long life ahead of it.
 If enjoying in its youth, be sure to afford a two hour decant prior to enjoying.
-Drink 2021-2040- 95 — a year ago
+Drink 2021-2040- 95 — 4 years ago

 This was the bottle I’ve been waiting so patiently to crack over the last few months.
 Mr Spittoon and I came across this bottle after my 12 week ultrasound - once we found out our baby boy was healthy and growing well.
 We wanted to buy something special to celebrate and to drink once our baby was born 💙

 2004 was also the year we met, so this vintage has a special place in our hearts 💕

 We finally cracked this on the weekend and it was worth the wait and the price tag 💛